scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

     This finding is conclusive with the results for the XGBoost Classifier text model.
 - The LSTM had 68% F1 Score, however it only predicted 2/3 classes.
 The LSTM Classifier needed more training data.

-Qualitative:
+(Sentiment Score Prediction Interpretation)
-While quantitative results suggest that the model has a 60% harmonic mean of precision & recall, the qualitative results are interesting!
+While the model results suggest that the model has a 60% harmonic mean of precision & recall, the interpretation of the sentiment score predictions are quite interesting.

 Consider the table below that shows the results for candidates and their average sentiment predictions from the model: